strategist922/hive-3/readme.md

 The entire system state is held in memory and available as a raw JSON data structure by making a GET request to `/snapshot`.

+## IP Restrictions

+By default, hive adds a custom middleware to match incoming IPs against those configured in [ip-allow.js](https://github.com/martinrue/hive/blob/master/ip-allow.js).
+If your IP is not in that list, hive will return an HTTP 403 status.

 ## Client

 The [hive-client](https://github.com/martinrue/hive-client) module provides a